-Headaches are common among the later-onset car accident injuries, and can be considered one of the most disabling injuries people have after an accident.
-Even if you did not hit your head in the accident, you may develop a headache a few hours, days or even a week afterwards.
+Headaches are common among the later-onset car accident injuries.
+They can be considered one of the most disabling injuries people have after an accident.
+Even if you did not hit your head in the accident, you may develop a headache a few hours, days, or even a week afterwards.
 Some people who suffer from head pain before an auto accident might find that their headaches become more painful or persistent.
 Neurologists often refer to headaches after car accidents as post-traumatic headaches.
 But aside from post-traumatic headaches, there are also other root causes of headaches that occur after a vehicular accident.

 Common reasons and symptoms of headaches after car accidents